joshamilton/Hamilton_acI_2017/manuscript/manuscript.md

 ### Re-annotation of Peptidases and Glycoside Hydrolases

 Many seed compounds were associated with reactions catalyzed by peptidases or glycoside hydrolases, and genes associated with these reactions were re-annotated.
 Peptidase sequences were annotated using the MEROPS batch BLAST interface using default parameters [@Rawlings2015].
 Glycoside hydrolases were first annotated using dbCAN [@Yin2012] to assign these genes to glycoside hydrolase families, as defined in the Carbohydrate-Active enZYmes Database CAZY [@Lombard2014].
 Hidden Markov Models for these sub-families were then downloaded from dbCAN, and HMMER3 [@Eddy2011] was used to assign these genes to individual sub-families using default parameters.
+Re-annotated peptidases and glycoside hydrolases are given in Supplementary Tables S2 and S3, respectively.

+## Integrating Reverse Ecology with Metatranscriptomics

+### Protein Clustering, Metatranscriptomic Mapping, and Clade-Level Gene Expression

+OrthoMCL [@Li2003] was used to identify clusters of orthologous genes (COGs) in the set of acI genomes.
+OrthoMCL was run using default options.
+Then, metatranscriptomic reads were mapped to a single fasta file containing all acI genomes using BBMap (https://sourceforge.net/projects/bbmap/) with the `ambig=all` and `minid=0.85` options.
+With this command, reads are allowed to map equally well to multiple sites.
+An 85% percent identity cutoff was chosen as it minimizes the percent of reads which map to multiple sites.

+Next, a custom implementation of HTSeq-Count [@Anders2014] was used to count the total number of reads which map to each (genome, gene) pairing.
+Any read which mapped to multiple sites within the collection of acI genomes was discarded.
+Using the COGs identified by OrthoMCL, the total number of reads which map to each (clade, COG) pairing was then counted.
+This gives a measure of gene expression for the clade-level composite genome.

+For each clade, read counts were then normalized by sequencing depth and ORF length and expressed on a reads per kilobase million (RPKM) basis [@Mortazavi2008], while accounting for different ORF lengths within a COG.
+RPKM counts were averaged across the four metatranscriptomes to give the average expression across a 24-hour period.
+Finally, within each clade, the percentile rank expression for each COG was calculated.

+### Re-annotation of Transporter Genes

+Many highly-expressed genes were annotated as transport proteins, and these proteins were re-annotated to assign function to COGs identified by OrthoMCL.
+Protein sequences were BLASTed against the TCDB reference database [@Saier2014] using `blastp` and given the annotation of the best-BLAST hit.
+If a COG contained genes with multiple annotations, the majority annotation was selected for that COG.
+Examples are given in the Results section.

 ## Availability of Data and Materials